 Ross Hauser, MD

-Education: I completed my residency training in Physical Medicine and Rehabilitation at Loyola Medical Center in Chicago; obtained my MD from the University of Illinois, Chicago; and my Bachelor of Science undergraduate degree from the University of Illinois, Urbana-Champaign.
-I am a board certified Physiatrist (fiz-eye-a-trist) or Physical Medicine and Rehabilitation Specialist.
+Education: I am a Board Certified Physiatrist (fiz-eye-a-trist), or Physical Medicine and Rehabilitation Specialist: completed my residency training in Physical Medicine and Rehabilitation at Loyola Medical Center in Chicago; obtained my MD from the University of Illinois, Chicago; and my Bachelor of Science undergraduate degree from the University of Illinois, Urbana-Champaign.

 Medical Director of Caring Medical: I am most well-known for my expertise as a Prolotherapy doctor.
 Prolotherapy is the medical procedure that stimulates the body to repair painful, injured areas.
 I was blessed to have trained under the respected Prolotherapy doctor Gustav Hemwall, MD.
-He is considered the grandfather of Prolotherapy and I was truly blessed to be his apprentice.
-If you are interested in the fascinating history of Prolotherapy and how our Chicago office has offered it for over 6 decades, please check out this page.
+He is considered the grandfather of Prolotherapy and I was truly blessed to be his apprentice at his office in Oak Park, Illinois (more on that below).
+Dr. Hemwall was trained by George Hackett, MD who developed and coined the term “Prolotherapy.”
+Thus, the comprehensive technique we use in this office is called H3 Prolotherapy (Hackett-Hemwall-Hauser).
+If you are interested in the fascinating history of Prolotherapy, please check out this page.

-Not only am I a Prolotherapy doctor, I am also the Medical Director and co-founder of the comprehensive Prolotherapy and natural medicine clinic, Caring Medical Regenerative Medicine Clinics in Oak Park, Illinois and Fort Myers, Florida.
-I see patients in our Florida location and would love to meet you there!
-I also highly recommend my Florida office associate, Katherine Worsnick, PA-C, who has treated me with Prolotherapy.
-If Chicagoland is better for you, I have trained two wonderful associates in the same techniques that I use, Danielle Steilen-Matias, PA-C and David Woznica, MD.
+I have trained my wonderful associate, Danielle Steilen-Matias, PA-C, in the same techniques that I use.
 As a Prolotherapy patient myself, I know you want to see an expert in the treatment.
-Therefore, my team and I have done our utmost to seek out only those who are extremely passionate about and excellent at performing Comprehensive Prolotherapy.
+Therefore, my team and I have done our utmost to seek out only those who are extremely passionate about and excellent at performing Comprehensive [H3] Prolotherapy.
 I’ve trusted them with treating my own injuries and know you are in good hands!
+If you would like my clinical team to review your case and see if you sound like a good case for me or my associates, please email me at firstname.lastname@example.org.

-My story in helping patients with chronic pain
+My story of helping patients with chronic pain

 I became fascinated with pain during my Physical Medicine residency.
 I began accumulating articles on bizarre pain syndromes and obtained quite a collection.
 What struck me most was the magnitude of the pain problem.
 It seemed as though everyone either had pain themselves or knew someone who was suffering from chronic pain.
 I also saw the lack of significant pain relief by modern treatments such as surgery, physical therapy, and anti-inflammatory drugs.

 It appeared that the longer people had pain, the less likely such treatments were going to help cure their chronic pain.
 Pain clinics and pain programs do help some people, but have a poor cure rate.
 Pain programs teach people to live with their pain.
-The psychological aspect of the pain is addressed, but in many cases the cause is not determined.
+The psychological aspect of the pain might be addressed, but in many cases the cause is never determined.

 When I began seeing pain patients during my residency training program in Physical Medicine and Rehabilitation, I thought they were a very difficult group of people to treat.
 They often appeared depressed, and traditional approaches to pain management did not seem to help.
 Then I said to myself, “How would I feel if I had pain day after day and no one could find a cure?”
 The families of many who suffer from pain often begin doubting the reality of their loved ones’ pain.
 Many chronic pain patients who frequent pain clinics experience broken homes and lose their jobs because of the pain.
 It became evident to me that these patients’ pain was indeed real and that pain pills and support groups did not cure the pain.